Introduction: The Evolution of the European State System

 The Westphalian system marked the end of religious wars and the rise of secular governance in Europe.

-5. Absolutism and the Rise of Centralized Monarchies
+Rise of Absolute Monarchies

 The early modern era witnessed the emergence of powerful monarchies that consolidated authority and centralized governance.

-France: Louis XIV’s Absolutism
+France: Louis XIV and Absolutism

 Louis XIV (1638–1715), the "Sun King," epitomized absolutism, declaring, “I am the state.”
 His policies reshaped France into a centralized state.